NCAR/mom6_bathy/.docstr/widgets.rst

 ``git log``

-The temporary command history is a JSON file mapping commit SHAs to change metadata.
+The command history is a JSON file mapping commit SHAs to change metadata.
 You can cross-reference the Git log with this JSON file to inspect details of each edit.